 Goodwill attributable to the acquisition of RAL Diagnostics amounted to SEK 118 million at the time of acquisition.
-At the end of the period, the carrying amount of goodwill amounted to SEK 124 million (114) at the end of the period.
-There has been no write-down of goodwill during the financial year.
+At the end of the period, the carrying amount of goodwill amounted to SEK 124 million (124).
+There has been no writedown of goodwill during the financial year.